hnyberg/NameSorter/README.md

 # NameSorter
 A program sorting names from a json file

-To use, open a terminal in the NameSorter/target folder.
+To use, open a terminal in the NameSorter main folder, containing the pom.xml file.
+There, first run "mvn package" to let program know your exact data-file URL.
-There, run "java -jar NameSorter-0.1.0.jar".
+Then, run "java -jar target/NameSorter-0.1.0.jar".
 The program will first scan through a "names.json" file in the "/src/main/resources/file" folder, containing a json object with persons' firstname, surname and gender.
-Then it will print out firstnames, then surnames, both sorted by descending frequency (with frequency listen beside names).
+Then it will print out all first names, then surnames, both sorted by descending frequency (with frequency listen beside names).

 To further sort or filter the lists, use the following flags/arguments when running the program: